-4V13 Special Topics in Field and Laboratory Methodologies 1 to 3 sem. hrs.
+4V13 Special Topics in Field and Laboratory Methodologies

 A field experience centered on a region, ecosystem type, or environmental issue.
 Incorporates system-specific sampling methodologies.
 Requires off-campus field trips.
 May be repeated up to a total of three credit hours when content differs.
+Fee: \$150